In Which An Old Married Couple Squabble, Dwarves Are Stopped Short, and Ents Are Recollected

 Now, the moment Aulë’s finished making the Dwarves, he starts to teach them “the speech that he had devised for them.”
 Which—

 Wait a second.
 The Valar themselves have probably had no use for any spoken language thus far, since they were themselves creatures of thought from the get-go, yet Aulë goes and invents a language—likely Arda’s first!—for the people he himself made?
 Total nerd move.
-(Almost sounds like something the legendarium’s own maker would do.)
+(Sounds kinda like something the legendarium’s own maker would do.)
 I’m surprised Aulë doesn’t also design an RPG boxed set (Dwarf: The Delving?) and try to get his friends to play it with him.

 Of course, he’d known he was wrong in doing this, in not waiting for the fulfillment of Ilúvatar’s designs and the arrival of the Children.
 Not only does he not have the right to create life in this way, he couldn’t have fully succeeded, anyway.
 As Ilúvatar points out, the Dwarves as Aulë had made them are simply automata and little else, incapable of independent action and free will.
-Those things can only come from Ilúvatar’s own hand.
+Those things can only come from Ilúvatar’s own power.

 Aulë humbles himself and submits to Ilúvatar’s judgement.
 This is something Melkor, by contrast, has never done.
 Aulë admits his wrongdoing, though he does offer up some reasonable counterpoint, not to excuse his action but to justify his desire.
 And in this one moment, the relationship between a Vala and his own maker is at last likened to that of a child to a father.
 Aulë makes an analogy:

 Yet the making of things is in my heart from my own making by thee; and the child of little understanding that makes a play of the deeds of his father may do so without thought of mockery, but because he is the son of his father.